python-zk/kazoo/docs/testing.rst

 or `nose` tests along with a `mock` object that allows you to force specific `KazooClient` commands to fail in various ways.

+The test harness needs to be able to find the Zookeeper Java libraries.
+You need to specify an environment variable called `ZOOKEEPER_PATH` and point it to their location, for example `/usr/share/java`.
+The directory should contain a `zookeeper-*.jar` and a `lib` directory containing at least a `log4j-*.jar`.

 Kazoo Test Harness
 ==================